npizzigati/Vimish/README.md

 > Vim mode for the OmegaT computer-aided translation tool

 ### Install and run
-Download the [latest release](https://github.com/npizzigati/Vimish/releases/tag/v0.1.1) and copy it to your OmegaT plugin directory.
+Download the [latest release](https://github.com/npizzigati/Vimish/releases/latest) and copy it to your OmegaT plugin directory.

 The next time you start OmegaT, the translation editor pane will be in Vim mode.

 To uninstall, simply remove the jar file from the plugin directory.
+When you restart OmegaT, your editing window will no longer be in Vim mode.

 ### Features
 Vimish implements a large subset of Vim's features, including:
 - Normal, insert, visual and replace modes.
 - Character-wise, word-wise and text-object movement/deletion/changes.
-- Yanking and putting using system clipboard or registers.
+- Yanking and putting using the system clipboard or registers.
 - Repeating searches, finds and changes.
 - Key mappings.